opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 **Functional:**

 1. **Notebooks**
-   1. As a user, I should be able to use Kibana Notebooks plugin UI for all the interactions
+   1. As a user, I should be able to use OpenSearch Dashboards Notebooks plugin UI for all the interactions
    2. As a user, I should be able to View all the notebooks available
    3. As a user, I should be able to Create, Edit, Rename, Delete and Clone Notebooks
    4. As a user, I should be able to Import and Export Notebooks for collaborative story telling